top of page

 ...commonly referred to as EAB, this bright metallic green beetle which, is only about 1/2 inch long, has caused hundreds of millions of ash trees in North America to die since it’s accidental introduction in 2002.

 CHECK OUT THE DEVASTATION EAB HAS HAD ON OUR NATION

 "According to the USDA Forest Service and the Tennessee Division of Forestry, an estimated 271 million ash trees in Tennessee, amounting to an $11 billion value, will become infested with the Emerald Ash Borer."

-EVERY untreated ash tree in Davidson and Williamson Counties will be infected, dying or dead by 2021.
+EVERY untreated ash tree in Middle Tennessee will be infested, dying or dead, by 2025.

 The EAB's lifespan ranges from 1-2 years in North America.

-The Emerald Ash Borer is now recognized as the most harmful pest in North America!
+The Emerald Ash Borer is now recognized as the most harmful forest pest in North America!